 "Harry?"
 Ginny looked around suspiciously at the piles of breakfast foods, "What…are you doing?"

 "Oh, just whipped up a little bite to eat.
-Have a seat, and I'll fix you a plate," he said breathlessly, shooing her into a rickety chair.
-Ginny stared at her fiancée suspiciously.
+Have a seat, and I'll fix you a plate," he said breathlessly, shooing her into a rickety chair at the overflowing table.
+Ginny eyed her boyfriend suspiciously.

-"Harry, if I wanted to marry my mother I would have stayed home.
+"Harry, if I wanted to be married to my mother, I would have just stayed home.
 What's got you so worked up?
-I've never seen you so…nervous."
-Seeing her worried face, Harry turned away from the sliders he was working on (starting early on lunch, you know) and slowly let out a breath.
+I've never seen you so…nervous.
+And I have certainly never seen you use breakfast foods as an outlet for your nerves."
+Seeing her worried face, Harry turned away from the hollandaise sauce he was working on and slowly let out a breath.

 "It's my birthday," he said hesitantly, and continued with her encouraging hand on his, "and weird things always happen on my birthday.
 I can't help but think…" he gestured in a slightly helpless way, "…that some weird shit will go down today."